adamant/adamant.language.reference/ideas-rejected.md

 * Intervals - `` `[3..6)`` or `` `[3,6)``

 Perhaps backtick could be used for operator overloading?
 So `` `||`` would be the method name for overloading operator '`||`'  However, that might be confusing.

+## Don't Distinguish between Non-interpolated and Verbatim String Literals

+*Note:* When string interpolation was done using curly braces, and there were verbatim strings, there was some thoughts that verbatim strings may not be that important of a feature.

+It may not make sense to have non-interpolated string literals as distinct from verbatim ones.
+The only thing that lets one do is write curly braces without escaping them.
+That also opens up the idea of using a syntax that doesn't support distinguishing the two, like the number sign.